-There are some fantastic annual events in the city that anchor the incredible selection of activities and things to do in London.
+Expats can look forward to a wonderful array of annual events in London alongside the vast selection of activities and things to do in the city.
 Expats can be sure that they'll find something to pique their interest, whether they enjoy art, sports or are simply looking for an excuse to party.

 Here is a list of the main festivals on the city's calendar.

 London's Chinatown, located in Soho, comes alive with colour each year to mark the advent of the Chinese New Year.
 Expats can expect processions, parades and lots of great food.

 The Oxford and Cambridge Boat Race (March/April)